 This guest article was originally published back during 2017.
 But the challenge still holds true.
 Practice a period of “Lights Out” (grid down) to discover the holes in your preps.

 Guest article, by ‘NRP’…

-Does “Practice” make one better at what they do, allowing them to know “how to do it” and what to expect while they do it?
+“Practice” makes you better at what you do.
+Enables you to learn and know “how to do it”, and what to expect while you do it.

-It’s common sense that practice makes perfect, and it’s the same when doing “stuff” for ourselves.
-Knowing what to do and what to expect when a skill-set is called upon (especially when least expected) is important and probably critical for success.
+It’s common sense that practice makes perfect.
+Knowing what to do and what to expect when a skill-set is called upon (especially when least expected).
+It’s important, and probably critical for success.

 A great book (novel) of a lights-out experience:

 Would it be good to know if you are ready to spend a few days, OR LONGER, living out of your Get-Home-Bag (GHB) or your Bug-Out-Bag (BOB)?
 Or at home without the grid?

 We all have seen many MANY lists telling us we need “this or that” in the BOB-GHB, right?

 Well everyone has “lists”.
 I’m sure I’m on a few lists myself 😉 , BUT without using the skills, the “bags”, the “kits”, the “stuff”, the “practice”, how will you know how well you will fare when “something” happens?

 The only way is to actually spend a few days without the grid.
 Meaning on a Friday night, or whenever, when you drive into that nice warm garage, just grab the GHB and park yourself in the back yard.
 Or better yet, park the truck a few miles away and walk home, then march to the Bug-Out-Location (BOL), aka back yard and let the fun begin.